by Susan Flantzer

 In 1572, Maximilian II passed the crown of Hungary to his son Rudolf, and in 1575, Rudolf was also granted the crowns of Bohemia and the Habsburg hereditary territories.
 Rudolf was elected King of the Romans in 1575, ensuring that he would succeed his father as Holy Roman Emperor.
 Maximilian II, Holy Roman Emperor died, aged forty-nine, in the Imperial City of Regensburg, now in the German state of Bavaria, on October 12, 1576.
 On his deathbed, Maximilian refused to receive the Last Rites of the Roman Catholic Church.

-After Maximilian’s death, Maria remained in Vienna for six years and had great influence over her sons Rudolf and Matthias who were both Holy Roman Emperors.
+After Maximilian’s death, Maria remained in Vienna for six years and had great influence over her sons Rudolf and Matthias, both Holy Roman Emperors.
 She returned to Spain in 1582, rejoicing to live in “a country without heretics.”
-Maria retired to the Monastery of Santa Clara de las Descalzas Reales in Madrid, Spain, founded in 1559 by her younger sister Juana when she was left a young widow and where she lived until her death in 1573.
+Maria retired to the Monastery of Santa Clara de las Descalzas Reales in Madrid, Spain, founded in 1559 by her younger sister Juana when she was left a young widow and where she lived until she died in 1573.
 This was the same convent where Maria’s daughter Margaret became a nun after refusing to marry her uncle King Felipe II of Spain after his fourth wife, Maria’s eldest daughter Anna, died.
 At the convent, Maria lived half as a nun in devout prayer, and half as a princess, still exerting influence on the Spanish court.

 In 1587, Maria’s brother King Felipe II of Spain sent Father Tomás Luis de Victoria, a Catholic priest and the most famous Spanish composer of the Renaissance, to the Monastery of Santa Clara de las Descalzas Reales as his sister’s chaplain.
 Father de Victoria remained at the convent for 24 years, serving as Maria’s chaplain until her death, and then as the convent organist.
 One of his most famous works is his Officium Defunctorum, a requiem mass composed for Maria’s funeral.
 On February 26, 1603, Maria died and was buried at the Monastery of Santa Clara de las Descalzas Reales in Madrid, Spain, aged seventy-four, having survived her husband by twenty-seven years.